-Join Molly Bannerman, Provincial Director of the Women and HIV/AIDS Initiative (WHAI) in Ontario as she shares the WHAI’s work to strengthen communities.
+Molly Bannerman, the Provincial Director of the Women and HIV/AIDS Initiative (WHAI) in Ontario presented a webinar about WHAI’s work to strengthen communities.
 The WHAI builds capacity in organizations that provide services to women.

 Working with coordinators in 15 sites, the WHAI uses a collective impact approach to identify key priorities overall and 3-4 priority goals with collective and collaborative actions each year.
-Molly will talk about the Network structure and function, as well as advocacy to integrate the voices of women with lived experience in meaningful ways.
-She will provide concrete examples of work in action that can be used by other organizations.
+Molly covered network structure and function, as well as advocacy to integrate the voices of women with lived experience in meaningful ways.
+She also provided concrete examples of work in action that can be used by other organizations.

 - the power of a collective impact approach